Oak Grove Baptist Church, Cadiz, KY (270) 522-6521

 Discipleship Training

 Discipleship Training meets Sunday evenings before evening worship.
-There are classes for each age group: nursery, preschool, children, youth and adult.
+There are classes for each age group: nursery, preschool, children, youth and adults.

 Discipleship Training differs from Sunday School in its focus.
 Sunday School leans toward Bible study and evangelism; Discipleship Training focuses on Christian growth.
 It is charged with training church members to perform the work of the church; train church leaders; orient new church members; teach Christian theology, ethics, history; and church practices.